fubosignup/fubosignup/docs/index.rst

 ===========================================
-How to Sign Up for a Fubo TV Account
+How to Sign Up for a Fubo TV Account Easily?
 ===========================================